Spanish Classes in Madrid with Spaneasy – right in Puerta del Sol!

 I really think you should take Spanish classes while you’re in Madrid.
 And also go out of your way to meet people.

 The Spanish language is huge in the US, and it’s only going to get bigger.
-Plus, Spanish is one of the top world languages – right up there with English and Mandarin.
+Plus, Spanish is one of the top world languages, spoken by nearly half a billion people – which puts it right up there with English and Mandarin on the rankings.

 So if you’re here for a few months, by all means take a Spanish course.
 Don’t waste your time abroad hanging out with people from back home.